Escalation in Lebanon: What is Israel trying to achieve? – DW – 09/24/2024

 Meanwhile, the Israeli population is getting increasingly impatient.
 Pressure on Netanyahu to reach a cease-fire deal and secure the return hostages is growing.

-"From an Israeli point of view, political domestic pressure is very high and is intensifying week per week," Lorenzo Trombetta, a Beirut-based Middle East analyst and United Nations adviser, told DW.
+"From an Israeli point of view, political domestic pressure is very high and is intensifying week per week," Lorenzo Trombetta, a Beirut-based Middle East analyst and consultant for UN agencies, told DW.

 He assumes that reaching consensus has become a key step for the Israeli government.
 One way to achieve this could be by providing for the security of northern Israel, Trombetta said.